Ettasupraja/DS_Module17/Ex24-Topological-Sort.md

 ![image](https://github.com/user-attachments/assets/f332d5d0-665b-4565-a8a7-40f1b61e5d86)

 ## Result:
-Thus, the C program for determining whether the topological ordering for the following graph is possible or not, is implemented successfully.
+Thus, the C code for the function createNode to traverse the graph below in the depth first fashion is implemented successfully